Politics of New York City: Voting rules

+Electoral reform

+In 1937, New York City began to elect its city council through Single transferable voting.
+Unusually the variety of STV it adopted used the "uniform quota" where anyone who received 75,000 votes was elected and perhaps others who came close if that was needed to fill the seats.

+The city also used its boroughs as its electoral districts, and they had a range of district magnitude (number of members).
+The NYC STV was unique for having a novel provision where the number of councilors representing a borough was tied to voter turnout in that borough.
+This meant that the number of councilors varied from election to election, but it intuitively ensured that each borough had the representation that it deserved, which had not been the case previously due to the city's districting lagging behind shifts in population.

+Under NYC's STV, total seats on council varied: 1937 New York City Council election 25 seats, 1939 New York City Council election 21 seats, 1941 26 seats, 1943 17 seats, and 1945 23 seats.

 Term limits and campaign finance

 New York has a municipal campaign finance system.
 The New York City Campaign Finance Board (NYCCFB) gives public matching funds to qualifying candidates, who in exchange submit to strict contribution and spending limits and a full audit of their finances.
 Citywide candidates in the program are required to take part in debates.
 Corporate contributions are banned and political action committees must register with the city.

 A two-term limit was imposed on most elected officials, including the Mayor and City Council, but excluding the Districts Attorney, after a 1993 referendum.
 In 1996, voters turned down a City Council proposal to extend term limits.
 The movement to introduce term limits was led by Ronald Lauder, a cosmetics heir, who spent $4 million on the two referendums.

-In 2008 the City Council voted 29–22 to overturn two referendums and to extend the term limitation to three terms.

-These limits were reinstated as part of a NYC Charter update voted in by the electorate.
+In 2008 the City Council voted 29–22 to overturn two referendums and to extend the term limits to three terms.
+These limits were reinstated as part of an NYC Charter update voted in by the electorate.

-The Democratic Party holds the majority of public offices.
-Sixty-eight percent of registered voters in the city are Democrats.
-There are pockets of Republican strength in some sections of Brooklyn and Queens and a large Republican stronghold in the more Suburban Staten Island.

-New York City has not been carried by a Republican in a statewide or presidential election since President Calvin Coolidge won the five boroughs in 1924.
-This is in contrast to New York State as a whole, which is somewhat less left-leaning (though it has trended Democratic in most recent elections).
-In 2014, Democrats had a supermajority in the New York State Assembly by virtue of holding all but two city-based districts.

-Historically, the city's Republican officeholders have been considerably to the left of their national counterparts (with the significant exception of Staten Island).
-Labor and education politics are important.
-Housing and economic development are the most controversial topics, such as seen in the long debate over the building of the Barclays Center.
-An ability to deal with the state government is also crucial, especially on matters of education funding.